5 Fun Things To Do in Forestville

 The studio/gallery space of Gerald Huth can be visited by appointment, and you can purchase excellent organic coffee at Sunshine Roasters Espresso Bar.

 The lively Forestville Certified Farmers Market is held from 4-7 p.m. on Tuesday under the shady oaks in the downtown park from the beginning of June to the end of September.

 Here, local farmers offer up their finest seasonal produce, artisans vend imaginative crafts and gift items, and local food purveyors offer pizza, bread, cheese, wine, and more for your dining pleasure.
 Enjoy live music as you browse the market booths, or relax with a massage.

 Paddle Down the River

-Canoeing or kayaking down the Russian River from Burke’s Canoe Trips and Campground, finishing up at the mouth of the Pacific Ocean, has been hugely popular with generations of summer visitors.
+Canoeing or kayaking down the Russian River from Burke's Canoe Trips, finishing up at the mouth of the Pacific Ocean, has been hugely popular with generations of summer visitors.